zeromq/goczmq/GODOC.md

 ```go
 func (s *Sock) SendMessage(parts [][]byte) error
 ```
-SendMessage accepts a variable number of byte arrays and sends them as a multi-part message
+SendMessage accepts an array of byte arrays and sends it as a multi-part message.

 #### func (*Sock) SetAffinity